- Home

 Answering key questions about treatment

-Here are some possible answers to challenging questions that your kids might ask you about your cancer treatment.
+Below are possible answers to challenging questions that your kids might ask you about your cancer treatment.

 Q: Is it going to hurt?

-Many children – and adults – worry about cancer pain.
 Cancer doesn’t always cause pain, and if it does, the pain can be relieved or reduced.
+How you answer this question will depend on the child’s age.

-Q: Why do you look so sick when the doctors are meant to be fixing you?
+Q: Why do you look so sick when the doctors are meant to be making you better?

 Q: Will your hair come back?